-12. These bylaw fees shall apply for the period 1 July 2012 to 30 June 2013 and will continue to apply until superseded by a subsequent bylaw charge fixed by resolution and publicly notified or by the review required by section 158 of the Local Government Act 2002.
+12. These bylaw fees shall apply for the period 1 July 2013 to 30 June 2014 and will continue to apply until superseded by a subsequent bylaw charge fixed by resolution and publicly notified or by the review required by section 158 of the Local Government Act 2002.

-These bylaws will be sealed, publicly notified pursuant to the Local Government Act 2002 and will be confirmed when the Annual Plan is adopted (date to be determined).
-Following confirmation, the bylaws will come into force on 1 July 2013.
+These bylaws will be sealed, publicly notified pursuant to the Local Government Act 2002 and were confirmed when the Annual Plan is adopted at a meeting of council on 18 June 2013.

-Appendices to draft charging policy 2013/14
+Appendices to charging policy 2013/14